Log in or Register

 To be considered ‘fit and proper’, a person must be of good repute with regard to their character, honesty and integrity.
 Similarly, any close associate must also be of good repute.

-It is also intended that each application for a towing business authorisation will require a recent NPC for all towing workers engaging in crash towing for the business.
+In addition, each application for a towing business authorisation will require a recent NPC for all towing workers engaging in crash towing for the business.
 The intention is to ensure that towing workers who have direct contact with potentially vulnerable members of the public are ‘fit and proper’.

 Public interest considerations